A hitchhiker's guide to Poisson gradient estimation: The Gumbel-Softmax ( ) relaxation method

 This implies that we can directly feed the simplified $\pi_m'$ into the Gumbel-Softmax during sampling, and remove the unnecessary factors of the $C$ and $\lambda$ in its evaluation.
 Besides, this refactor also simplifies the log-likelihood function of the GS distribution:

 \paragraph{The algorithm.} \Cref{algo:gsm:rsample} summarizes the complete procedure.
-The method samples Gumbel-Softmax soft one-hot samples $\tilde z_0, \dots, \tilde z_{M-1}$ with a large enough truncation $M$ and then aggregates to the final relaxed count $z$.
+The method samples Gumbel-Softmax soft one-hot samples $\tilde z_0, \dots, \tilde z_{M-1}$ with a large enough truncation $M$ and then forms the final relaxed count by the category-weighted aggregation $z=\sum_{m=0}^{M-1}m\tilde z_m$.
 All operations are differentiable, enabling gradient-based optimization of the rate parameter $\lambda$ and any upstream parameters that determine it.